I've Turned My Life Into Content and Lost Myself

 Chandra

-EMBERS & ASHES is a space for the quietly disillusioned – those who have followed all the rules, built the life they were supposed to want, and found themselves asking, "Is this all there is?"
-If you're carrying questions you can't speak aloud or wrestling with truths that don't fit the narrative, send your letter to contact@chandranicole.com with "EMBERS & ASHES" in the subject line.
+If you're carrying questions too heavy to hold alone or wrestling with uncomfortable truths that don't fit the narrative, send your letter to contact@chandranicole.com with "EMBERS & ASHES" in the subject line.

 Comments ()